-Marten has a great dedicated opportunity where you can earn a $8,000 Sign-On Bonus and most drivers earn $1,400+ per week.
+Marten has a great dedicated opportunity where most drivers earn $1,600+ per week.
 Plus, you will get more home time!
-For a limited time, we’re offering a $1,000 hiring bonus on your first paycheck.
+For a limited time, we’re offering a $8,000 sign-on bonus and drivers coming in for orientation receive a $1,000 Hiring Bonus on their first paycheck!

-Get paid even when you’re not rolling with Marten’s amazing benefits, including detention pay, inclement weather pay, stop pay, breakdown pay and more – all starting the second you stop!
+Marten’s amazing benefits include detention pay, inclement weather pay, stop pay, breakdown pay, and more-all starting the second you stop!

 Call or apply now!